blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 **How can I change permissions of the users?**

-You should install and activate the "Members" plugin by Justin Tadlock and in the Dasboard under the "Users" > "Roles", update the permissions.
+You should install and activate the "Members" plugin by Justin Tadlock.
+Under the "Users" > "Roles", update the permissions.

 **Is there any way users can go directly into a meeting?**